Late winner sends Union Berlin back to top of Bundesliga

 Issued on: Modified:

-Berlin (AFP) – Union Berlin's Danilho Doekhi headed in a 97th-minute winner to send his side back to the top of the Bundesliga by beating Borussia Moenchengladbach 2-1 at home on Sunday.
+Berlin (AFP) – Union Berlin's Danilho Doekhi headed in a 97th-minute winner to send his side back to the top of the Bundesliga in a 2-1 home win over Borussia Moenchengladbach on Sunday.

-Union sealed the comeback in the last second of the game, sending the home crowd into raptures.
+Union completed a comeback from a goal down in the last second of the game, sending the crowd into raptures.

-Union hold a one point lead in the table over Bayern Munich, who thrashed Mainz 6-2 on Saturday.
+Union hold a one-point lead in the table over defending champions Bayern Munich, who thrashed Mainz 6-2 on Saturday.

-Union, who have been unlikely leaders atop the Bundesliga table since early September, led at no point in the match until the final seconds.
+Union, who have been unlikely leaders since early September, led at no point in the match until the late twist.

 Just three minutes later, Gladbach took the lead in the simplest fashion, with Nico Elvedi heading in a Lars Stindl corner.

-With Union at risk of a second loss in a row, manager Urs Fischer brought in the cavalry, making five changes in a ten-minute period to try and get at least a point out of the match.
+With Union at risk of a second loss in a row, manager Urs Fischer brought on the cavalry, making five changes in a 10-minute period to try and get at least a point out of the match.

-With the home fans in full voice, Union pushed for a winner and thought they had claimed the three points in the 87th minute, but Christopher Trimmel's goal was denied by VAR.
+With the home fans in full voice, Union pushed for a winner and thought they had claimed the three points in the 87th minute, but Christopher Trimmel's goal was ruled out by VAR.

 The home fans did not need to wait long however, with midfielder Jamie Leweling crossing for Doekhi to head home with the last touch of the match.

-A disappointed Gladbach manager Daniel Farke told DAZN "at the Alte Foersterei (Union's home ground) you need to stay awake - and to concede a late goal in this fashion, is difficult to bear."
+A disappointed Gladbach coach Daniel Farke said: "At the Alte Foersterei you need to stay awake -- and to concede a late goal in this fashion, is difficult to bear."

-In Sunday's late games, last-placed Schalke host Freiburg and Cologne host Hoffenheim.
+Later on Sunday, Freiburg leapfrogged Borussia Dortmund into third with a 2-0 win away against Schalke thanks to two goals from Italian midfielder Vincenzo Grifo.

+Usually a free-kick specialist, Grifo scored a superb open play goal in first-half injury time, before adding a second from the penalty spot in the 61st minute.

 © 2022 AFP